wuxiao2023/Plant-Stem-Cell-Informatics/README.md

 When the execution is complete, the directory where txt is located will be output: Result path: ./OutFolder

 # Note:
+According to GitHub website's policy, prohibit users from uploading files with memory greater than 100M.
+Therefore, we present the Plant-Stem-Cell-Informatics/src/main/resources/os_parent.db via compressed packages.
+Please unzip it before use, or download unzipped version from PSCIdb (http://47.100.201.80:8084/liuxn-plantdev-os-webapp/web/download) to use directly.

 The folders in the Tools tool directory can be used to delete unnecessary toolkits according to different system environments.